 - an open and flexible curriculum framework of learning targets and objectives, knowledge, generic skills, values and attitudes for the learning and teaching in PE.

-- the six strands are:
+- six strands are:

 - Motor and Sports Skills

 - Health and Fitness

-- Sports-related Values and Attitudes
+- Sport-related Values and Attitudes

 - Knowledge and Practice of Safety

 - Knowledge of Movement

 - Aesthetic Sensitivity

-Connecting School-based Curriculum Development to Central Curriculum

-• adopt the central curriculum and make school-based adaptations with regard to students' needs, interests and abilities, teachers' readiness and the school context to provide more learning experiences to students.
-It is necessary for students to learn fundamental movement in Key Stage 1 and to acquire the skills of at least eight physical activities from not less than four areas in other key stages.
+Connecting School-based Curriculum Development to Central Curriculum adopt the central curriculum and make school-based adaptations with regard to students' needs, interests and abilities, teachers' readiness and the school context to provide more learning experiences to students.
+It is necessary for students to learn fundamental movement in KS1 and to acquire the skills of at least eight activities from not less than four areas in KS2 and KS3.